"Ball of Weirdness" by Jonathan Jesion

 13. Cross-collateralization: All advances, expenses or other recoupable funds for any and all albums under one record deal are considered as a single expense.
 In other words, if the first record doesnŐt recoup and you make a second record, the artist must recoup the money advanced for both records before they can begin to earn royalties.

-14. Reserves: Typically 30% or more.
+14. Reserves: Often about 35%.
 This amount is held in order to account for returns.
 Usually, after a period of two years, the account is adjusted for returns and the artist is paid the balance.

 15. Standard return privilege: In the past, the returns were allowed to be 100% of shipment.
 Currently, retail stores are allowed to return 20% of the stock.
 Any amount over 20% is charged a restocking fee.